(Updated January 13, 2021)

 - See a map of all businesses participating in the Streatery Permit program.

 Email the City’s Business Help Team if you have questions about the Streatery program.

 Public Spaces for Outdoor Fitness Classes

 - Parks: Parks and Open Space is adapting the low-cost park rental program to make it easier for local businesses and organizations to rent spaces for health and fitness activities.
 If approved, businesses can reserve space for up to two hours per day, five days a week for $40 per month.
 The standard $150 deposit has been temporarily waived.
 This program will be evaluated on an ongoing basis to determine whether it is having a positive impact on long-term recovery efforts.
-Security deposits will be waived through at least October 15, 2020.
+Security deposits will be waived.
 Learn more about the Park Rental Program.

 - Parking Garages and Sidewalks: In early August, the Downtown Athletic Club began offering something unusual – outdoor exercise and spin classes.
 An agreement with the City allows the club to use the upper levels of the adjacent Overpark public parking garage for exercise classes.
 The City also permitted the DAC to offer spin sessions on the public sidewalk in front of the Willamette Street athletic club.
 Contact Operations Manager Travis Hargitt about using City parking garages and the City’s Business Help Team about sidewalk permits.

 Kesey Square “Food Hall”